Get insider access

 Best Mirrorless Cameras

-With camera stalwarts like Canon and Nikon announcing they'll no longer produce new DSLRs, mirrorless cameras have all but won the camera technology wars.
-While, for some, that may mean there's no better time to get a DSLR, as their prices drop, getting a mirrorless camera is the way to go if you want to enjoy the best that camera tech has to offer today.
+Mirrorless cameras have all but won the camera technology wars.
+For some, that may mean there's no better time to get a DSLR as their prices drop.
+But if you want to enjoy the best that camera tech has to offer today—and tomorrow—getting a mirrorless camera is the way to go.

 While we firmly believe that you don't need the latest or greatest camera to take good photos or enjoy photography—and we even think DSLRs can be some of the best cameras for beginners—mirrorless cameras have a few advantages.
-They're typically more portable than traditional DSLRs, feature responsive, precise autofocus systems, and have electronic viewfinders that let you preview exposure adjustments in real-time.
-They've come a long way in a short period, with a constantly expanding market of different models to suit a range of budgets and experience levels.
+They're typically more portable than traditional DSLRs, feature precise and responsive autofocus systems, and have electronic viewfinders that let you preview your exposure in real-time.
+They've come a long way in a short period, with a constantly expanding market that caters to a range of budgets and experience levels.

 The good news is you can't go wrong with any modern camera released within the past few years.
 But we've bought over 100 cameras and tested them in our lab to help you narrow down your options.
 Below, you'll find our top mirrorless camera recommendations for most people.
 If you're specifically looking for a full-frame model, check out the best full-frame mirrorless cameras we've tested instead.
-If you're buying your first camera, you might also want to look at our top mirrorless cameras for beginners or the best budget mirrorless cameras.
-Meanwhile, if you're more interested in video, you can look at our favorite vlogging or videography cameras.
+Alternatively, if you're buying your first camera, you might also want to look at our top mirrorless cameras for beginners or the best budget mirrorless cameras we've tested.
+If you're more interested in video, you can look at our favorite vlogging or videography cameras.

 1. Best Mirrorless Camera